Huangyaguan Great Wall

 The section is located in the north of Jixian County of Tianjin.
-To get to the scenic area, you should reach Jixian County first, which is about 60 miles (100 kilometers) away from Beijing.
+To get to the scenic area, you should reach Jixian County first, which is about 100 kilometers (60 miles) away from Beijing.

-Take a long-distance bus in Beijing Sihui Long-Distance Bus Station to Jixian County.
-The bus runs from 6:30 to 19:30 with an interval of about half an hour.
-Duration is about two hours and ticket fare is CNY30-40.
-Upon arrival, charter a minibus to the scenic area; it's within an hour's ride and costs about CNY 25-30 per passenger.
+Take a long-distance bus from Beijing Sihui Long-Distance Bus Station to Jixian County.
+The bus runs from 6:40 to 19:30 with an interval of about half an hour.
+Duration is about 3 hours and ticket fare is CNY 40.
+Upon arrival, take Jixian Bus No. 3 to Huangyaguan Fengjingqu, which departs every 1 hour.
+Or you can take a taxi to the scenic area.
+It takes about 40 minutes and costs around CNY 70.

 Click to check real-time China Train Schedule

-Take a train in Tianjin Railway Station or Tianjin North Railway Station to Jixian County Railway Station.
-It would take around two hours to get to the county.
+Take a train from Tianjin Railway Station or Tianjin North Railway Station to Jixian County Railway Station.
+It would take 1.5 - 2.5 hours and costs less than CNY 20 to the county.
 Then, charter a minibus to the scenic area.

 Where to Rest and Dine

 There are local farmers' houses near the Huangya Pass (main entrance), which provide meals and accommodation.
 Once you finish the visit, you can have an immediate rest there and also taste the local cuisine.